 Expectations of student employee behavior should be discussed and agreed upon at the beginning of your work-study experience.

-Each supervisor is responsible for discussing the particular expectations of the position they supervise with you, their new student employee, and we advise supervisors to have you sign an expectation sheet.
+Each supervisor is responsible for discussing the particular expectations with you and we advise supervisors to have you sign an expectation sheet.

-If you do not meet the agreed upon expectations of the position, a disciplinary action should be followed at the supervisor’s discretion.
+If you do not meet the agreed upon expectations of the position, disciplinary action procedures will be followed at the supervisor’s discretion.
 It needs to be very well documented and the date(s) on which the action(s) took place is to be recorded as well as copies of any written correspondence.

 Some common examples of behavior that would not meet expectations and may cause disciplinary action include: